basp/raina/README.md

 >  The rain jokes are never ending and all at once no one will spell it right.

-Essentially this is just a case of curiousity and the desire to have a new toy to play with (i.e. calculating code metrics).
+Essentially this is just a case of curiousity and the desire to have a new toy to program and play with (i.e. calculating code metrics).

 For now the best reference is in my [latest gists](https://gist.github.com/basp).